bmh5227/dataviz_final_project/README.md

 - Added use of the scroll wheel to change the year
 - Added a line graph that will show all historical data for the country moused over
 - Scaling of max and mins to the year being displayed
-- Fixed varous bugs the made the viz clunky
+- Fixed various bugs the made the viz clunky

 ## Conclusion
-Overall, I was able to create a data vizualization that will let you address the initial question asked.
-You are able to look at historical CO2 emission on per country basis, as well as find correlations between emissions and other attributes like population and gdp.
-There is plenty of user interation and feed back, that I feel makes the viz inituitive and easy to come up with many of your own question.
-Beyond the data viz itself, I certainly learn a lot about not only vizual encoding techniques (what works well and what doesn't), but also JavaScript, NodeJS, and D3.
+Overall, I was able to create a data visualization that will let you address the initial question asked.
+You are able to look at historical CO2 emission on per country basis, as well as find correlations between emissions and other attributes like population and GDP.
+There is plenty of user interaction and feed back, that I feel makes the viz intuitive and easy to come up with many of your own question.
+Beyond the data viz itself, I certainly learn a lot about not only visual encoding techniques (what works well and what doesn't), but also JavaScript, NodeJS, and D3.